aama/webappy/README.md

 to the local and github repositories.

     1.3 `aama-cpwebappy2lngrepo.sh`:
-This script erforms the same copy and upload functions for the application shell and Python scripts.
+This script performs the same copy and upload functions for the application shell and Python scripts.

 ### 2. Python scripts to generate indices and transformations of the json data files.